 Several types of cervical cancer treatment are available to patients.
 Surgical options include:

-Women looking for gynecological or cervical cancer treatment can find comprehensive services and support at The Susan F. Smith Center for Women's Cancers Gynecologic Oncology Program, a division of the Dana-Farber/Brigham and Women's Cancer Center.
+Women looking for gynecological or cervical cancer treatment can find comprehensive services and support at The Susan F. Smith Center for Women's Cancers Gynecologic Oncology Program, a division of the Dana-Farber Brigham Cancer Center.

-Cervical cancer treatment at Dana-Farber/Brigham and Women's Cancer Center
+Cervical cancer treatment at Dana-Farber Brigham Cancer Center

 Patients who come to the Center for cervical cancer treatment will work closely with doctors and other caregivers to develop an individualized treatment plan.
 Patients may also receive nutritional counseling, emotional and spiritual support, financial advice and complementary therapies such as acupuncture and massage.